How to save money on prescription drugs

 - If your prescription would normally be covered by Blue Care Network, you can be reimbursed for our allowed amount less any applicable copayment.
 Submit your pharmacy receipts using this reimbursement form.

-Under the Patient Protection and Affordable Care Act, also known as National Health Care Reform, generic oral contraceptives and diaphragms may be fully covered by your plan with no copayment requirement, even if your plan doesn‘t include prescription drug coverage.
-Check your plan benefits or call the Customer Service number on the back of your enrollee ID card and we’ll help.
+Under the Patient Protection and Affordable Care Act, also known as National Health Care Reform, generic contraceptives and diaphragms may be fully covered by your plan with no copayment requirement, even if your plan doesn‘t include prescription drug coverage.
+Check your plan benefits or call the Customer Service number on the back of your ID card and we’ll help.